jeremy8ight/DemoWorkReactNative/README.md

-# Demo App using React Native
+# Demo application using React Native
 This project showcases a fake bitcoin tracking application using -Redux
 -React Native